Satisfactory Academic Progress

 Effects of Previous Credits

 - Transfer Students – any student transferring from another college who has no previous ICC credit will be considered to be making satisfactory progress at the time of his/her enrollment.
 Credit hours accepted for transfer will be considered hours attempted and hours successfully completed.
-Transfer credit hours will be counted in the students maximum timeframe .
+Transfer credit hours will be counted in the students maximum timeframe.

 - ICC Returning Students – returning students will have their cumulative FA-GPA carried forward, subject to the institutional policy regarding transfer of credit within the institution.
 All quarter hours attempted will be converted to semester hours and carried forward.
-This policy is in accordance with federal regulations stating that satisfactory academic progress standards must cover all periods of the student’s enrollment regardless of whether they received financial assistance during those periods.
+This procedure is in accordance with federal regulations stating that satisfactory academic progress standards must cover all periods of the student’s enrollment regardless of whether they received financial assistance during those periods.

 - ICC Graduates – if a student graduates from a program at ICC and desires to pursue another degree, that student will assume the maximum time frame of the new program.
 All previously attempted credit hours will be included.